Valdes-Tresanco-MS/gmx_MMPBSA/docs/command-line.md

         Note that `gmx_MMPBSA` processes, converts, or builds topologies from GROMACS files, so it takes slightly longer than `MMPBSA.py` at the same stage of the process.
 However, this is not really significant.

-    `gmx_MMPBSA` executes the serial version or the parallel version with MPI depending on whether the user defines the "mpi" or "MPI" argument.

     ???+ tip "Remember"
         Make sure that you install the OpenMPI library